Balooga/balooga.github.io/content/posts/rpc-vs-rest.md

                                 └────────┘
 ```

-Stack Overflow is flooded with debates on what constitutes good API design, what is or isn't considered RESTful, and if RPC is a relic of the past or the way of the future (again).
+Stack Overflow is flooded in debates on what constitutes good API design, what is or isn't considered RESTful, and if RPC is a relic of the past or the way of the future (again).

-Lets begin with the definitive definition of REST from its creator;
+Here is the definitive definition of REST, from its creator;

 > REST is not an architecture, but rather an architectural style.
 It is a set of constraints that, when adhered to, will induce a set of properties; most of those properties are believed to be beneficial for decentralized, network-based applications, while others are the negative trade-offs that can result from any design choice (any constraint implies that a designer’s space of choices is reduced).
 REST does not directly constrain the Web’s architecture.
 Rather, an application developer may choose to constrain an architecture in accordance with the REST style.
 There is no way to force adherence to the REST constraints, though some poorly considered applications might not work well without them.
 -- [Reflections on the REST Architectural Style and “Principled Design of the Modern Web Architecture”, Roy T Fielding, et al.](https://research.google.com/pubs/archive/46310.pdf)

 That's a mouthful.
-Few in the software community will have read that paper, or Roy Fielding's [original dissertation on REST](https://ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) -- I handn't for years.
-Most developers have read only what others have written second or third hand on sites like Stack Overflow and Reddit (I had for years).
-[Roy Fielding's Misappropriated REST Dissertation](https://twobithistory.org/2020/06/28/rest.html) gives a great assessment on how the software development community completely misunderstood REST.
+Many developers have read that paper and Roy Fielding's [original dissertation on REST](https://ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) -- I hadn't for years.
+Others read only what is written second or third hand on sites like Stack Overflow and Reddit.
+So it is no surprise that REST is misunderstood.
+[Roy Fielding's Misappropriated REST Dissertation](https://twobithistory.org/2020/06/28/rest.html) gives a great assessment on how this came about.

 What is REST great for?
 Nothing beats the HTTP 1.1 protocol for allowing a web-server to communicate with any web browser, and it would be silly to use anything other than HTTP 1.1 for this.
 REST does not prescribe how to build APIs on top of HTTP 1.1.
 REST describes the architectural constraints one should follow when using HTTP 1.1 to build systems that work like the browser/web-server model.